 When you’re first starting your blog, it’s okay if you’re not sure what your passion is yet.
 Those Positive Thoughts started off with quite a broad topic, I wrote about the renovations I was doing in my home and I shared general lifestyle advice, but as time passed I found that my passion is mainly within personal development.

 3. Create a plan

 During my first two years of blogging, I admit that I completely winged it.
 Even though I shared a new blog post once a week, I didn’t plan my time and I didn’t plan my content.
-It wasn’t until I took the 5 day profit plan course by Alison from Wonderlass that I started to take my blog more seriously and plan my year.

 When creating a plan for your blog and your business, here are some key questions to get you started:

 - What’s the purpose of my blog or business?